fbpx

 This will apply the LUT to your image, and you’ll see the color grading effect from the LUT you just loaded.

-Step 4: Reduce The LUT’s Intensity
+Step 4: Reduce The LUT’s Intensity (Optional)

 The LUT might appear a bit too intense, in which case you can lower the intensity using the Fill slider, which you can find at the top of the Layers Panel.
 Click and drag the toggle to adjust the intensity.
 I’ll reduce the intensity of my LUT to make the effect more subtle.

-Option 2: Install The LUT Directly Into Photoshops Program Files
+Option 2: Install The LUT Directly Into Photoshop’s Program Files

-Step 1: Download Your LUTs
+Step 1: Download Your LUTs And Unzip The File

-Once you’ve located the LUT file, you’ll have to unzip the folder.
-To do this, double-click the zipped file.
-It will change to a folder double click again to open it, and you’ll see all the LUTs that come with the pack.
+Download the LUTs and then locate them in your files.
+Double-click the zipped file.
+It will change to a folder, double click again to open it, and you’ll see all the LUTs that come with the pack.
 On Windows, right-click and select Extract All to unzip the folder.

-Step 3: Copy Your LUTs
+Step 2: Copy Your LUTs Using Control/Command + C

 Once you find and unzip the folder within your files, hold Control (Win) or Command (Mac) while clicking each of the LUTs you’d like to add to Photoshop.
 Once you have selected all the LUTs you want to add, use Control + C (Win) or Command + C (Mac) to copy the selected files.

-Step 4: Open Photoshop’s LUT Folder
+Step 3: Open Photoshop’s LUT Folder

 You can find the folder where Photoshop stores LUTs by following the file path below.
 Change the part of the link in bold to whichever version of Photoshop you’re running.
-Because I’m using Adobe Photoshop 2023, that is the version I’ve written in bold.

 Windows: